 We offer a range of career activities to help you gain relevant work experience, build the skills needed for employment, and explore your career options.
 These include volunteering, learning how to write a résumé and practising interview techniques.
 You will also be given advice on local career opportunities.

-To help you decide where to apply, university representatives visit Taylors High School to talk about their courses and answer any questions.
-We also organise university visits where you can tour campuses, attend lectures and experience university life.
+To help you decide where to apply, university representatives visit Taylors College to talk about their courses and answer any questions.

 Visit our fees page for specific costs related to this program.